A586-T/oofpp_habits_project/README.md

 tempfile

 Notes
-Foreign keys are enforced using:
+SQLite foreign keys are enforced with:
-PRAGMA foreign_keys = ON;
+PRAGMA foreign_keys = ON

-The seed function runs only when the database is empty and does not overwrite user data.
+The seed function runs only when the database is empty and does not overwrite user data

-Streak calculations correctly follow daily versus weekly rules.
+Streak calculations correctly follow daily versus weekly rules